Norman Tait: Art career

 Tait had a breakthrough in 1977 when the UBC Museum of Anthropology hosted a solo exhibit of 125 of his works.
 At the time, First Nations carvers were exhibited in group shows.

-Tait was known for the realistic detailing of his sculptured carving, moon masks, two-dimensional doors, and jewellery.
+Tait was known for the realistic detailing of his sculptured carving, his signature moon masks, two-dimensional doors, and precious metal jewellery.

+In the late 70s, a life size bronze cast statue of Norman was commissioned for the Royal British Columbia Museum, Victoria, BC.
+It remains on display in the First Peoples exhibit.
+Although Norman was in his 30s at the time the statue was cast, it was age progressed to what he was thought to look like in his 50s.

+In 1985, Norman was invited to traditionally welcome the Maori people with the arrival of their exhibit, Te Maori, to North America.
+He brought his parents and his family to accompany him in this historic greeting.
+There were 60 Maori people accompanying this exhibit, and were welcomed by a group of 12, Norman Tait and his family of carvers and dancers.

 Tait worked with his carving partner, Lucinda Turner.
 He began teaching Turner in 1991, and they subsequently collaborated on many carvings, including two major commissions for the Vancouver Stock Exchange.
 They also opened the working art gallery, Wilp's Tsaak Gallery: House of the Mischievous Man in West Vancouver.

+Tait was one of 5 artists; Art Thompson, Calvin Hunt, Norman Tait, John Livingston, and Don Yeomans, to carve the Chancellor's Chair of University of Victoria, Victoria, BC.

 In 2015, the West Vancouver Museum held a retrospective on Tait's work, his first solo exhibition since 1977.
+He launched this show in the Nisga'a Museum, Laxgalts'ap.